unioslo/harborapi/docs/usage/methods/create-update.md

 asyncio.run(main())
 ```

 The API implicitly updates only the fields that are set on the model instance, and leaves the rest of the values unchanged.
-This is not idiomatic REST when you consider that these are HTTP PUT requests, but in practice this is quite convenient for now.
+This is not idiomatic REST when you consider that these are HTTP PUT requests, but in practice this is quite convenient from a user-perspective for now.

-In the example, we only set the ProjectReq.metadata.enable_content_trust on the update model, which means that only that field will be updated.
+In the example, we only set the `metadata.enable_content_trust` field on the `ProjectReq` model, which means that only that one setting will be updated on the project.
 The rest of the project settings will be left unchanged.

-See the [Idiomatic REST updating](#idiomatic-rest-updating) section for more information on why this _might_ change in the future.
+See the [Idiomatic REST updating](#idiomatic-rest-updating) section for more information on why this _might_ not be the correct way to do things, and why it _could_ change in the future if Harbor changes the API.

 ### Idiomatic REST updating